ansible/ansible/docsite/rst/intro_getting_started.rst

 .. _a_note_about_logging:

 Ansible will log some information about module arguments on the remote system in the remote syslog.
 To enable basic logging on the control machine see :doc:`intro_configuration` document and set the 'log_path' configuration file setting.
-Enterprise users may also be interested in `AnsibleWorks AWX <http://ansibleworks.com/ansibleworks-awx>`_.
-AWX provides a very robust database logging feature where it is possible to drill down and see history based on hosts, projects, and particular inventories over time -- explorable both graphically and through a REST API.
+Enterprise users may also be interested in :doc:`tower`.
+Tower provides a very robust database logging feature where it is possible to drill down and see history based on hosts, projects, and particular inventories over time -- explorable both graphically and through a REST API.

 .. seealso::